joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 26/04/2012

+A late night coding spurt after a long day of... coding... plus some training to boot.
+I'm tired but I have the urge to create something new.

+To recap for myself.
+I've got the tags loading and displaying; with the major issue being I have no tags stored yet.
+So the aim right now is to provide a mechanism to add tags to a note.

+My thoughts are that I'll rely on the # button and detecting it in the users input.

+**Adding hashes the easy way**

+I think this is best done by using the new Twitter keyboard.

+### Work log

+Lets change the keyboard type for the UITextView.
+	self.noteTextView.keyboardType = UIKeyboardTypeTwitter;

+Simple!

+Rather than do anything complex just yet; I'll just make it scan for any tags in the note and save it if it finds anything.
+Changes to be made in here:
+	- (IBAction)saveNote:(id)sender

+TagService methods to use:
+	- (NSArray *)arrayOfTagsInText:(NSString *)text;
+	- (void)storeTags:(NSArray *)tags withRelationship:(Note *)note inManagedContext:(NSManagedObjectContext *)managedObjectContext;

+	NSArray *tagsInNote = [self->_tagService arrayOfTagsInText:newNote.text];
+    [self->_tagService storeTags:tagsInNote withRelationship:newNote inManagedContext:managedObjectContext];

+Doesn't look like it's saving.
+Time to debug;
+ * Log the size of the array from _arrayOfTagsInText_

+It looks like it's definitely storing tags.
+Lets see if it's loading the tags correctly.
+	NSLog(@"existingTags - %i", [self->_existingTags count]);

+Okay I can code - so it is loading existing tags.
+Now why aren't there tag buttons?

+Well scratch that.
+I can't code.
+Turns out that I wasn't providing a string in my JLButtonScroller method.
+I was just trying to return a Tag object.
+The last silly thing was that I was processing the button scroller before I had loaded the existing tags.
+Hence nothing!

+Awesome.
+Fixing that up displays the existing tags as buttons.

+I want it to dynamically display tags based on their current # input.
+To achieve this I'll
+need:
+ * A list of all the existing tags
+ * A list of current matching tags to a search term

+But I need to include the keyboard in this.
+ 1. # character detected
+ 2. In tag matching state
+ 3. In keyboard input maintain the characters entered after the #
+ 4. Match these characters against the names of tags in _existingTags
+ 5. Store those matches in _matchingTags

+This may be fiddly.
+I'll leave it to a time where I'm not falling asleep.
+Time to commit.

+**josh;**

 ## 25/04/2012

 There are a few major decisions I need to make.